Practice unit options and information

 - IFB1, if required

-- If the MNP is to be a limited company or LLP, or if an existing limited company or LLP currently operating outside Scotland is to be used, that entity will require to be recognised as an incorporated practice – in that case, we will require sight of all the additional documentation described in the incorporated practices sections above
+- If the MNP is to be a limited company or LLP, or if an existing limited company or LLP currently operating outside Scotland is to be used, that entity will require to be recognised as an incorporated practice – in that case, we will require sight of all the additional documentation described in the incorporated practices sections above.

 a) Multi-national practice (recognised by the Law Society of Scotland only)

-There is a requirement that at least one Scottish manager and a manager qualified in the other jurisdiction are appointed in the business.
 Becoming a Scottish MNP (with approval from us) only entitles you to have lawyers from another jurisdiction as managers (as registered foreign lawyers registered in Scotland) in the Scottish business.
 The practice unit is only entitled to do Scottish work, including Scottish reserved area work, and non-reserved work in the other jurisdiction.

 b) Multi-national practice (recognised by the Solicitors Regulation Authority (SRA) only)

 Example: an English business becoming an English MNP (with approval from the SRA) only entitles you to have lawyers from another jurisdiction as managers (as registered foreign lawyers, or RFLs, registered in England and Wales) in the English business.
-The practice unit is only entitled to do English work and Scottish non-reserved work.
-Scottish solicitor managers in such a practice would register as RFLs with the SRA.

 c) Multi-national practice (recognised by us and SRA)